All the Things She Said: Background

 Yulia Volkova and Lena Katina auditioned in a children's group named Neposedy.
 However, Volkova was removed from the group a year later.
 Russian tabloids believed her removal was based on misbehavior and disrupting other members by stripping, smoking, drinking alcohol and swearing, but Neposedy denied this.
 Russian producers Ivan Shapovalov and Alexander Voitinskiy held an audition for two teenage girls, where Volkova and Katina auditioned and won the part.
 Despite knowing each other, both girls did not know the other was auditioning.
-For their Russian debut in 1999, Shapolavov named the duo Тату ("Tatu").
-The name comes from the English word "Tattoo".
+For their Russian debut, Shapolavov named the duo Тату ("Tatu").
+The name is an abbreviation of the Russian phrase Ta lyubit tu (Та любит ту, "She loves her").

 During their first sessions, Voitinskiy left the project.
-Shapovalov hired Elena Kiper to co-write and co-produce the music of Taty.
+Shapovalov hired Elena Kiper to co-write and co-produce the music of Тату.
 Together, they wrote "Ya Soshla s Uma".
 The duo, alongside several other Russian producers and songwriters, completed the group's first album 200 Po Vstrechnoy.
 The album was a large success in Europe, selling over one million units.
 Shapovalov persisted in trying to sign the group with an international label, visiting North America and meeting with several record companies.
 He eventually settled a deal with a Russian division of Universal Music Group and Interscope Records.

+Writing

+"Ya Soshla s Uma", the original version of "All the Things She Said", was written by Sergio Galoyan, Martin Kierszenbaum, Valery Polienko and Elena Kiper.
+It was mixed and recorded by Robert Orton at UMG Studios in Santa Monica, California.